miladbehrooz/Answering_Business_Questions/README.md

 - Answered business questions on the data using PostgreSQL queries.
 - Loaded the data into a PostgreSQL DB using AWS RDS and installed Metabase using AWS EC2.
 - Built an interactive dashboard on a cloud server using Metabase.

+*Note:
+Since AWS is a paid service, I deleted the RDS instance; hence, the dashboard is offline.
+I am thinking to bring it back online using docker and the (still active) EC2 instance*